-Thinking of Running for Local Office?
+Thinking of running for local office?

 Serving your community can be a rewarding experience.
 There are many good reasons to run for office—you might run to be actively involved in the local decision-making process, contribute your experience and knowledge to the community, address issues or lead change in your community.

-The foundational principles provide a basis for how local government elected officials fulfill their roles and responsibilities, including in their relationships with each other, with local government staff and with the public.
+The foundational principles — integrity, accountability, respect, and leadership and collaboration — provide a basis for how local government elected officials fulfill their roles and responsibilities, including in their relationships with each other, with local government staff and with the public.